benmosheron/ddr/readme.md

 * verify you have scala installed.
 The commands `scala` and `scalac` are required.
 * clone this repository
-* source source-function.sh
+* on unix: source source-function.sh
 * build with `build`
 * run with `run`

 ### Example

-Generate a random game using cards from all supported expansions:
+Generate a random game for 4 players using cards from all supported expansions:

-`run`
+`run 4`

-Generate a random game using cards from seaside and prosperity:
+Generate a random game using cards from the base game, seaside and prosperity:

-`run seaside prosperity`
+`run 4 base seaside prosperity`

+or

+`run 4 b s p`